Catterio/C-U-Fallback-Fonts/README.md

 ## Usage guide

-1. Install [XTMP](https://github.com/kawalain/XTMP) in your [BepInEx](https://github.com/BepInEx/BepInEx) plugin.
-(Check the tutorial links provided by the repositories for instructions to set up.)
+1. Install the [BepInEx](https://github.com/BepInEx/BepInEx/releases) plugin.
+(Refer to this [KrokMP installation tutorial](https://youtu.be/heVTSZc2a20) for instructions on how to set up BepInEx.)
+2. Create a folder named `XTMP` inside `BepInEx/plugins`.
+Install `XTMP.dll` and `XTMP.pdb` from the [XTMP repository](https://github.com/kawalain/XTMP/releases/latest) and place them in the `XTMP` folder.
-2. Place the `.ttf` font files into the `BepInEx/plugins/XTMP/fonts` directory.
+3. Place the `.ttf` font files into the `XTMP` folder.
-3. Write the configuration file as provided below, then save it as a `.ini` file (e.g.: `configuration.ini`) and put it in the same directory as the `.ttf` font files.
+4. Write a configuration file as provided below, then save it as a `.ini` file (e.g.: `configuration.ini`) and put it in the same directory as the `.ttf` font files.
 ```
 Retro Gaming Plus